hsgg/1-node-supercomputer/2022/blog-20220409-inflation-is-fair.md

 half of what it is now.

 Make sense?
 Probs not.
 After all, money is merely a tool to allocate resources (who gets that wheat, that bread, ...).
-What I am arguing is that the fairest resource allocation will be obtained with some level of positive inflation.
+However, what I am arguing is that the fairest resource allocation will be obtained with some level of positive inflation.

 In a country undergoing rapid change, a high inflation rate, therefore, correctly reflects that change in society.
 Who cares what you did 30 years ago?